Canadianlic

 • Outstanding charges or negative balances

-• Account types with investment or registered status (like RRSP savings accounts)
+• Account types with investment or registered status (like registered accounts (such as RRSPs, TFSAs, RESPs, or investment-linked savings))

 Pro tip from Mia at Canadian LIC: